 set mini tasks:

-This is one I’m working on improving.
+This is the one I’m working on improving.
 I have trouble breaking down a big task like clean the office into smaller more manageable tasks.
 So I see the huge task of this messy office and I don’t want to try to tackle it.
 I need to get better at making smaller goals and tasks so I will get them done.

 set a timer: